-I grew and learned through my relationship with your camera in which I still own as prized possessions — my LTR #424 and #429 that still work.
+I grew and learned through my relationship with your camera in which I still own as prized possessions — my LTR #424 and #429, which still work.

 Your cameras and innovations helped me learn how to feel and respond to the images around me to tell our stories in cinematic language.